 # 2: Local delivery

-In this shipping method, you basically customize the area you’ll provide delivery with help of postal codes.
+In this shipping method, you basically customize the area you’ll provide delivery for with the help of postal codes.

-However, if you’re a corporation or just have a wide range of areas you sell your products — probably not the best option.
+However, if you’re a bigger corporation or have a wide range of places that you ship your products to — probably not the best option.

 # 3: Fulfilment warehouse